ClintWinter/clintwinter.me/src/pages/laravel.md

   * It leverages Laravel's `AssertableJson` to test the CSV output.
   * It provides a really cool schema definition API similar to Laravel's migration schema for defining the CSV columns and their headers, formats, etc.

-I've been entrusted with these critical input/output flows that allow potential customers to migrate into our platforms from other platforms.
+I've been entrusted with building these critical input/output flows that allow potential customers to migrate into our platform.

 #### A few more tidbits